Skip to main content

 What We Do

-Since 1980, the water vapor research team of the Ozone and Water Vapor group at NOAA/ESRL/GML in Boulder, Colorado, has made in situ measurements of atmospheric water vapor mixing ratios (mole fractions) from the lower free troposphere (~2 km) up to the middle stratosphere (~28 km) with small, lightweight, balloon-borne NOAA frost point hygrometers (FPHs).
+Since 1980, the water vapor research team of the Ozone and Water Vapor group at NOAA/GML in Boulder, Colorado, has made in situ measurements of atmospheric water vapor mixing ratios (mole fractions) from the lower free troposphere (~2 km) up to the middle stratosphere (~28 km) with small, lightweight, balloon-borne NOAA frost point hygrometers (FPHs).
 These hygrometers, built and calibrated in our laboratory in Boulder are currently flown monthly from Boulder, Hilo, Hawaii, and Lauder, New Zealand.
 In addition, we have conducted several short-term intensive water vapor measurement programs in Antarctica, the Arctic, China and several tropical locations, often in support of aircraft-based scientific campaigns.
 Our balloon payloads normally include an FPH, an electrochemical concentration cell (ECC) ozonesonde and at least one radiosonde to measure temperature, pressure and payload location (via GPS).

 Why Is Upper Atmospheric Water Vapor So Important?